Skip to content

 Compare & Substitute

-Haldiram's Nut Cracker vs Similar Snacks (Per 30g)
+Nut Cracker vs Similar Snacks (Per 100g)

 Frequently Asked Questions

-Is Haldiram's Nut Cracker good for weight loss?
+Is Nut Cracker good for weight loss?

 Can diabetics eat Haldiram's Nut Cracker?

-How much protein does Haldiram's Nut Cracker have?
+How much protein does Nut Cracker provide?

-Is Haldiram's Nut Cracker healthier than other Indian savory snacks?
+Is Nut Cracker healthier than chips?

 Science-based nutrition recommendations